-Does the sheer thought of solo travelling unsettle your nerves?
+Does the sheer thought of travelling alone unsettle your nerves?
 Do you ask yourself questions like, Why should I travel solo when I can travel with others?
 Will I feel lonely?
 Will I regret my decision?
 Will I be in danger?
-Will I come back alive?
+Will I come back alive??!?

 I went through the same hesitations all the time.
 Is solo travelling for everyone?
 I’m not sure I can answer that, but I can tell you for sure, everyone should try solo-travel at least once in their life.
-I took my first solo trip back in 2012 and it gave me whole new perspectives towards travelling and living my life afterwards.
+I took my first solo trip back in 2012 and it gave me a whole new perspective towards travelling, and living my life afterwards.

 But before you read on, here’s a disclaimer so we’re on the same page: I’ve not taken as many solo trips as it may appear to be, so I’m only sharing what I know and learned from my perspective.